Skip to main content

 Written by Blueprint

-Updated over a week ago
+Updated over 2 weeks ago

 The best way to use the End of Chapter exams is to practice content you’ve recently reviewed.
 For example, later in your prep you’ll begin completing (and reviewing!) full-length exams regularly.
 In your review, you’ll make note in your LLJ (Lessons Learned Journal) of what topics you are missing because you need to review content.
 Once you’ve reviewed a content area, you can then use the End of Chapter exams to test that specific content and ensure your understanding before moving on to your next topic or exam.
+It is recommended to align your EOC exams with your Study Planner's suggestions and take them only after thoroughly understanding the chapter's material, ensuring holistic preparation before attempting further topics.

 The End of Chapter exams can be added to your Study Plan via the Assignment Bank, or you can find them on the Resources page.